Amirali-Bagheri/enamad-scrape/readme.md

 - [All Contributors](https://github.com/amirali-bagheri/enamad-scrape/contributors)

 ## Security
-If you discover any security-related issues, please email bagheriamirali2000@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please contact me.

 ## License
 The MIT License (MIT).
 Please see [License File](/LICENSE.md) for more information.